Renewable transportation fuels and systems, 2018-2021

 Within the second phase of the collaborative research program, a number of calls for applications will be held.
 After a call for applications has closed, the submitted applications are prepared by the collaborative program office in order for the advisory board to assess them and leave a recommended decition (approval or rejection) in each specific case.
 Assessment criteria and terms for application, etc. are clarified and described in connection to each call for applications.
 Details can be found in the program description.

-The advisory board consists of the following members:
+As of 2021, the advisory board consists of the following members:

 - Svante Söderholm, Swedish Energy Agency (chair)